 There's something that I dread, and it happens almost every week - on a plane, or a shuttle, or in the lobby of a hotel.
 It's when a stranger asks me, "What do you do?"

 The most true answer is, "I collaborate with amazing people to change the world by making life better for young children and the adults who care for them."

-But I've discovered that the true answer is not a very satisfying response when what the stranger meant is, "How do you spend your time?"
+But this true answer is not a very satisfying response when what the stranger meant is, "How do you spend your time?"

-My days and weeks are so varied that I can't summarize my work in a way that provides a complete picture without making people's eyes glaze over.
-Sometimes I say, "I collaborate with early childhood professionals at all levels (from program staff to state and federal systems) to implement research-based teaching, coaching, and professional development practices and to prevent challenging behavior in adults and children.."
+It's hard to provide a complete picture of my work without making people's eyes glaze over.
+Sometimes I say, "I collaborate with early childhood professionals at all levels (from program staff to state and federal systems) to implement research-based teaching, coaching, and professional development practices and to prevent challenging behavior in adults and children."